Jori Lehterä: Playing career

-Personal
+Personal life

-Lehterä's uncle, Tero Lehterä, was a member of Finland's 1995 Ice Hockey World Championships gold medal team.
+Lehterä's uncle, Tero Lehterä, was a member of Finland's team what won gold medals in the 1995 World Championships.

-In September 2018, police in Finland announced that they had conducted a raid on his home, resulting in several arrests and the seizure of cocaine.
+In September 2018, Finland's police announced that they had conducted a raid on Lehterä's home, resulting in several arrests and the seizure of cocaine.
 Lehterä was not home at the time, but police believed that he was involved in a distribution ring with about 20 other people.
 On 1 January 2019, it was reported that Lehterä was not involved in the distribution part of the ring; just purchasing and possessing.